hexdump0815/imagebuilder/doc/daily-driver-experiments.md

 really comfortable compared to everything with lower specs
 - info: v6.0.0 kernel, debian bookworm, 4gb ram, 64gb emmc, broken keyboard,
   so it was used with usb kbd and mouse

+# chromebook kukui - kappa - october 2022

+- tested for about a week
+- it was working surprisingly well and reliable
+- notes: it was as useable as the blooglet due to the 8 cpu cores and 4gb of ram - using the system is really comfortable ... only thing noticed: with the usb hub (on the usb-a port) i usually use for mouse, keyboard an ethernet the mouse simply did not work and always gave usb errors, with another usb hub i(on the usb-c port) everything was working fine
+- info: v6.0.0 kernel, debian bookworm, 4gb ram, 32gb emmc

+# odroid u3 - october 2022

+- given up early on during initial tests
+- it was not really working well as processes got oom killed after some heavier firefox useage
+- notes: i always wanted to know if it is meanwhile possible to use the trusty old odroid u3 as a desktop system due to all the new clever features like zswap, mglru etc. and it looks like it might be possible (albeit rather slow) but as soon as firefox got used a bit heavier the kernel oom killed a lot of processes and with them usually the whole org session, so not a good base for using it as a desktop ... there were some locking errors in dmesg as well, so some deeper investigation might be required to get this going
+- info: v6.0.0 kernel, debian bookworm, 2gb ram, 32gb a1 sd card